sx-bet/sportx-js/README.md

 8. Fill order(s)
 9. Get all active orders for an account
 10. Get pending bets for a user
-11. Subscribe to an address and get updates when that addresses' bookmaker orders change
-12. Get past trades (graded/settled and ungraded/unsettled)
+11. Get past trades (graded/settled and ungraded/unsettled)
-13. Approve SportX contracts for DAI trading
+12. Approve SportX contracts for DAI trading
+13. Subscribe to market changes
+14. Subscribe to live scores by game
+15. Subscribe to order book changes by market
+16. Subscribe to active orders

 We support betting in DAI or WETH.